utkuozdemir/pv-migrate/README.md

    --dest-delete-extraneous-files, -d   Delete extraneous files on the destination by using rsync's '--delete' flag (default: false)
-   --ignore-mounted, -i                 Do not fail if the source or destination PVC is mounted (default: false) --no-chown, -o                       Omit chown on rsync (default: false) --strategies value, -s value         The strategies to be used in the given order (default: "mnt2", "svc", "lbsvc") --rsync-image value, -r value        Image to use for running rsync (default: "docker.io/utkuozdemir/pv-migrate-rsync:alpine-3-20210522")
+   --ignore-mounted, -i                 Do not fail if the source or destination PVC is mounted (default: false) --no-chown, -o                       Omit chown on rsync (default: false) --read-only-mount, -R                Mount the PVC in ReadOnly mode (default: true) --strategies value, -s value         The strategies to be used in the given order (default: "mnt2", "svc", "lbsvc") --rsync-image value, -r value        Image to use for running rsync (default: "docker.io/utkuozdemir/pv-migrate-rsync:alpine-3-20210522")
    --sshd-image value, -S value         Image to use for running sshd server (default: "docker.io/utkuozdemir/pv-migrate-sshd:alpine-3-20210522")